 workflows: all-tests: jobs: - test: matrix: parameters: os: [linux, macos] node-version: ["10.9.0", "11.9.0", "12.9.1", "13.9.0"]

-Pushing this config and examining my pipeline result shows me that I’ve indeed created a workflow of 8 jobs that covers all the bases:
+Pushing this config and examining my pipeline result shows me that I have created a workflow of 8 jobs that covers all the bases:

-For another look at setting up and running matrix jobs, check out the video below.
+For another look at setting up and running matrix jobs, check out this video.

-Matrix jobs are now available to all CircleCI users.
+Matrix jobs are available to all CircleCI users.
 This feature is powerful because it works with any combination of job parameters, generating human-readable names for each individual job.
-You aren’t restricted to a finite number of ways to do cross-platform testing such as just the Node.js version and operating system.
+You are not restricted to a finite number of ways to do cross-platform testing, such as just the Node.js version and operating system.
 It can be anything representable as a job parameter.
-The docs include even more advanced features such as excluding specific combinations and using templated dependencies to create complex workflows.
+The docs include even more advanced features, like excluding specific combinations and using templated dependencies to create complex workflows.

-To learn more about the other features mentioned in this post, see the links below:
+To learn more about the other features mentioned in this post, visit these links: